andkerosine/rainbowth/README.md

 ### Roadmap

 The plugin does not appear to cause any noticeable lag, but I didn't test it on any massive files.
 Still, there are a few places it could be improved.
-At present, the entire file is modified after each keyed parenthesis; ideally, I'd like to make it block-local.
-Implementing this feature is non-trivial due to the fact that region sets must be given unique names; identifying each block by index would break if a new block were inserted between two existing ones.
+At present, only the current block is highlighted, and this happens after each keyed parenthesis (to ensure pasting works as expected).
+While this does suffice for the overall purpose of this plugin, highlighting the entire file seems like it'd be more aesthetically pleasing.
+This is made non-trivial by the fact that keeping track of each block would require attaching an index, which would glitch when inserting a block between two existing ones.

 ### Contributing